Astro-Sean/AutoPHoT/README.md

 ## Referencing

-* As this code is very much still under development and being tested, you should be very cautious before using results from AutoPhOT in a publication - there are papers in prep that are using AutoPhOT light curves, but please speak to us first.
+* As this code is very much still under development and currently being developed and tested, you should be very cautious before using the results from AutoPhOT in a publication.
+This code is completely available to the community but please speak to me first.

-* The AutoPhOT paper is currently being written, for the time being please cite this [paper](https://arxiv.org/abs/2102.09572)
+* The AutoPhOT paper is currently being written, for the time being please cite this [paper](https://arxiv.org/abs/2102.09572).

 ## Testing and Debugging